Julianka, Silesian Voivodeship

 Julianka is a village in the administrative district of Gmina Przyrów, within Częstochowa County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km south-west of Przyrów, 26 km east of Częstochowa, and 65 km north-east of the regional capital Katowice.

 During World War II the village was occupied by Germany.
 In September 1944, during the Warsaw Uprising, the Germans carried out deportations of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Julianka.
 Those Poles were mainly old people, ill people and women with children.